It’s finally here and I’m pretty excited that I can share it at last. My very first behind the scenes video.

 The software to montage it all together: the 7-day trial of Premiere Pro.

-I guess I’ll have to start looking into acquiring a video camera of my own, along with some other gear, if I want to be making more of these though.
+I’ll have to acquire a video camera of my own if I want to going into more video though.

 Since this was a first attempt, and I pretty much went in without a plan, I’ve noted some points to improve upon next time.